dhoulder/lizard-evolution/src/README.md

 This directory contains C++ source code that implements the DREaD_ds evolution model and provides an API in the form of a runtime library.

-See ./simulation.h for API usage.
+The API is defined in ./model.h

 ### Prerequisites